 With Creative Automation, you now can automatically create different versions of your ad.

-Two brilliant examples of localization from two global brands, Coca-Cola and Heineken, showcase how they use the momentum behind local events to promote their products and create a personalized experience for their customers.
+Two brilliant examples of localization from two global brands, Coca-Cola, and Heineken, showcase how they use the momentum behind local events to promote their products and create a personalised experience for their customers.
 This way, these brands can make the flag or the team logo on the bottles dynamic and change them depending on the market they are targeting.

 3. Run A/B and multivariate tests

-To maximize your engagement with your audience and achieve high click-through rates, make sure to test your campaigns via A/B or multivariate testing.
+To maximise your engagement with your audience and achieve high click-through rates, make sure to test your campaigns via A/B or multivariate testing.

 Ask yourself the question: What elements of my creatives work the best?

-Creative Automation can help you spend less time on creating digital ads and help you find the versions of your creatives that work the best for you.
+Creative Automation can help you spend less time on creating digital ads and help you find the versions of your creative assets that work the best for you.
 Testing ensures that your business will have the right creative and messaging for your specific target audience.